 The property is within the catchment area of well regarded Primary and Secondary schools, notably Lady Manners and Highfields schools, with a school bus service from the bottom of Northwood Lane.

 The main oak beams are exposed but the ceiling is under-drawn, so further oak beams could be exposed, if required.
-The property is mainly stone flagged on the ground floor (currently carpeted).
+The property is mainly stone flagged on the ground floor.
+The flagstones are huge! (currently carpeted).